Anurognathus: Description

 Anurognathus had a short head with pin-like teeth for catching insects.
 Although it traditionally is ascribed to the long-tailed pterosaur group "Rhamphorhynchoidea", its tail was comparatively short, allowing it more maneuverability for hunting.
 According to Döderlein, the reduced tail of Anurognathus was similar to the pygostyle of modern birds.
-Its more typical "rhamphorhynchoid" characters include an elongated fifth toe and short metacarpals and neck.
-With an estimated wingspan of fifty centimetres (20 inches) and a nine centimetre long body (skull included), its weight was limited: in 2008 Mark Paul Witton estimated a mass of 40 g for a specimen with a 35 cm wingspan.
+Its more typical "rhamphorhynchoid" characters include an elongated fifth toe and short metacarpals and neck.In 2008, Mark P. Witton estimated a mass of 40 g for a specimen with a 35 cm wingspan.
 The holotype was redescribed by Peter Wellnhofer in 1975.